A loss discounting framework for model averaging and selection in time series models

-To understand effects of the pool size, we consider a small pool (which consists of the 32 models based on UIP only and time-constant parameters), and a larger pool (which consists of 2048 models including all possible subsets of the fundamentals).
+We consider using all possible models as our pool (which consists of 2048 models including all possible subsets of the fundamentals).
+Comparison to the N-average method \citep{diebold2021aggregation}, DeCo \citep{billio2013time} and BPS \citep{McAlinn_2019} the competing methods is not available for this pool due to computational cost and so we consider a small pool (which consists of the 32 models based on UIP only and time-constant parameters).
 An exhaustive list of model parameter settings is outlined in Appendix \ref{appendix:fx-model-param}.

-The smaller pool allows a comparison to the N-average method of \citet{diebold2021aggregation} and BPS method of \citet{McAlinn_2019} which are computationally costly when the number of models is large.
+We compare performance of the competing model averaging techniques using the logarithmic score and economic evaluation using Sharpe ratios of a long-short currency portfolio.
+We find that LDF provides superior performance according to the logarithmic score and demonstrate how these differences in scores manifest themselves in an economic evaluation.